 What can I study?

 All links in our table take you to the University of Edinburgh's online Degree Finder, where you can find out more about what's involved in each MSc.
 Applications for 2021 entry are now open.
 Revision: this section was revised in March 2021 to remove the MSc in Book History and Material Culture which will not be running in the 2021/22 academic year.

 You can find out about entrance requirements, start dates, fees and scholarship opportunities for all our taught postgraduate masters programmes on the University of Edinburgh’s Degree Finder.
 Degree Finder links straight through to EUCLID, the online system for applying to postgraduate programmes at the University.

-Applications to start a masters programme in September 2021 will open on 1st October 2020 and close at the end of July 2021.
+Applications to start a masters programme in September 2021 are now open.

 If you have any questions, please feel free to contact us.

 Tell us what you think of a potential new postgraduate opportunity

 We would like to hear your views on a potential new postgraduate opportunity in East Asian Studies.
 This taught MSc programme on the humanities and social sciences of East Asia would be aimed at students with a background in the study of China, Japan, or Korea.
 It would either be an on-campus or ‘hybrid’ programme.